PNNL-Comp-Mass-Spec/MultiAlign/README.md

 * Choose a baseline datasets (AMT Tag Database is not yet supported).
 * Select one or more datasets at the left, then click "Align Datasets"
   * Status will appear as "Aligning".
 Once alignment finishes, it will show "Aligned"
-  * The baseline datasets will show Baseline in the Status file
+  * The baseline dataset will have Baseline in the Status file
 * Future: Visualize the Alignment using "Display Alignment"
 * Future: Save alignment plots using "Save Alignment Plots"

 Once features have been aligned to the baseline, find LC-MS Features in common to all of the datasets using tab #4, Clustering
-* Choose The datasets to cluster together (typically all of them), then click "Cluster Features"
+* Choose the datasets to cluster together (typically all of them), then click "Cluster Features"
-  * Status will appear as Clustering, then PersistingCluters, and finally Clustered
+  * Status will appear as Clustering, then PersistingClusters, and finally Clustered
 * View the clustered features with the "View Clusters" button at the bottom right
 * Columns in the Cluster List table are:
   * Cluster ID